MaksumRifai/kumparan-ar/README.md

 All Assets from Kumparan (U Logo/Icon/Graphic) and company/entity names are trademarks™ or registered® trademarks of their respective holders.
 Use of them does not imply any affiliation with or endorsement by them.

 (kumparan-logo.svg) I used for gather colors information (Hex Color) for create object with magicavoxel, and stored on palete (kumparan.png).
-Refer to [kumparan.com](https://kumparan.com) for more Information about their's Brand..
+Refer to [kumparan.com](https://kumparan.com) for more Information about their's Brand.

 <img src="https://raw.githubusercontent.com/MaksumRifai/kumparan/master/kumparan-logo.svg" width="200">